In this section:

 The qualifications you hold provide a useful indicator of proficiency, but only serve as a guide to competence because of the variation in schools, examiners and time since the qualification was obtained.
 Based on the prequalification discussion, there are three possible outcomes for getting started:

-• Competency assessment – Experienced boaters normally self-induct by reading our base and generic boat guides before looking over a boat using the relevant boat specific guide as a reference point.
-Our instructor will then join you onboard for a competency assessment on the boat types you wish to use.
+• Competence assessment – Experienced boaters normally self-induct by reading our base and generic boat guides before looking over a boat using the relevant boat specific guide as a reference point.
+Our instructor will then join you onboard for a competence assessment on the boat types you wish to use.

 We assess your competence to operate a boat via a practical and oral test of your knowledge of our procedures, bases and boats and ability to handle the boat under power and sail (when relevant).
 We categorise boats into types and approve usage by type or boat category.

 • Theory – All areas of the RYA day skipper syllabus should be understood plus full capability in reading charts, an almanac and tidal data.
 Ability to demonstrate clear logical passage planning, pilotage and risk assessment with appropriate contingency plans.

 • Boat Handling – Demonstrate clear boat management, especially communication with crew for all handling requirements. e.g. confident close quarters manoeuvring and docking, strategies for adverse conditions, sail (where relevant) handling including reefing.